 - Genome Sequencing for Common Beans

-- Link to crop ontology
+- Link to crop ontology, with downloadable trait dictionary.

 To obtain the Central Database for Beans (which provides historical phenotyping data, germplasm information, trait information, and some genotyping data), download the Breeding Management System.
 Data curator: Alberto Guerrero (CIAT).